Downtown Winter Farmers' Market 2021 FAQs

-What if I am planning to make a large or heavy purchase at The Market?
+What if I am planning to make a large or heavy purchase at The Winter Market?

-The Market offers a free wagon lending program to help patrons tote cumbersome purchases to their vehicles.
-Wagon availability is limited and available on a first come, first serve basis.
+The Winter Market offers a free wagon lending program, The Fresh Pickings Wagon Valet powered by Iowa Food and Family Project, to help patrons tote cumbersome purchases to their vehicles.
+Wagon availability is limited and available on a first come, first served basis.
 If interested, stop by the Information Booth while visiting The Winter Market for more details or to borrow a wagon.

-The Market is grateful for our farmers, food makers, bakers and artists.
+The Winter Market is grateful for our farmers, food makers, bakers and artists.
 To ensure that all participating vendors are comfortable throughout the short season, we are making cold weather accommodations for our vendors.
 Each vendor will have their vehicle parked next to them, if needed so they can take a break from the cold.
-This will make The Market look a bit different than during the regular Market season.

 Where can I find updates on delays or closures?